Comment (0)

 • 2 Tbsp potato starch

-Pit the cherries and mix them together with other ingredients.
+Pit the cherries and mix them with other ingredients.
 Toss well to coat the fruits and set aside.

 Bake at 200°C for about 40 minutes or until the crust is golden brown.